 - The Everett Ready program, funded by the EPSF, moves into the second year of implementation this summer.
 The program will double in size and expand to twelve classrooms.
-Additional schools are being identified based on low income and EL percentages.
+Additional schools are being identified based on low income and English learner percentages.
 The Everett Ready program provides an opportunity for a smooth transition to kindergarten for students with little or no preschool experience, students who qualify for free or reduced-priced meals and students who speak a language other than English at home.
-Students participate in an introductory kindergarten session focused on school and classroom environment, social and emotional skills, and academic skills. - The early learning team plans implementation of Play and Learn groups.
-Play and Learn groups will be offered to three and four year-olds who have little or no previous preschool experience.
-The purpose is to provide caregivers information, resources and support to promote optimal development of the children in their care.
+Students participate in an introductory kindergarten session focused on school and classroom environment, social and emotional skills, and academic skills. - The early learning team plans implementation of Play and Learn groups for the first time this spring.
+Play and Learn groups will be offered to four year-olds who will begin kindergarten in the fall and have little or no previous preschool experience.

+The purpose is to provide caregivers information, resources and support to promote optional development of the children in their care.
 Presenters will provide children with intentional, developmentally appropriate learning experiences with their peers and caregivers.
-Play and Learn groups will be offered each Friday for ninety minutes. - The early learning team collaborates with the Northwest Educational Service District (NWESD) to refine systems for sharing student information across the PreK-K continuum.
+Play and Learn groups will be offered one Friday a month from February to June.

+In December and January, the Early Learning Team collaborates with the Northwest Educational Service District (NWESD) to refine systems for sharing student information across the PreK-K continuum.
 In previous years, Snohomish County has used a different transition form from other counties in the NWESD region.
-In collaboration with NWESD, the early learning team refined the transition form to move forward with the Snohomish County form as the common form region-wide. - EPS early learning team participates in a Snohomish County Early Learning Coalition data summit in mid-March.
-The data summit focused on local early learning data.
-Following the summit, the EPS early learning team co-sponsored and early learning partner conversation.
-The purpose is for early learning partners to connect, collaborate, brainstorm and design their vision for early learning in 2027.
-The EPS early learning team continues to facilitate conversations with early learning partners to increase access to early learning for students of poverty. - EPS hosts an Early Learning Symposium at Evergreen Middle School on Saturday, April 29.
-Approximately 107 attend the event.
-Participants heard from various speakers regarding the benefits to investing in early childhood programs.
-Topics include the economic case for early childhood development, early learning as a driver for health and growth of our community, the impact of early learning experiences on brain development, the impact of high quality preschool on children and families, and building a stronger community through early learning.
-Participants end the day reflecting and taking part in a visioning activity.
-Next steps include future communication to continue discussions regarding early learning opportunities for three, four and five yearold students of poverty.
+In collaboration with NWESD, the early learning team is in the process of refining the transition form to move forward with the Snohomish County form as the common form region-wide.